AbduazizZiyodov/flask-authlib/README.md

 # **JWT Usage**

-> v1.3.1 - jwt token based authentication 🔑
+> v1.3.1 - jwt token-based authentication 🔑

 *Setup JWT authentication for your API with auth0!*